-I jointly lead the firm's Digital, Commerce & Creative group and advise clients on their advertising and marketing campaigns and exploitation of intellectual property rights and content.
+I am Joint Managing Partner for the firm and alongside my leadership role, I advise my clients on their advertising and marketing campaigns and exploitation of intellectual property rights and content.

 My clients include brand owners, content creators, communications agencies and media platforms.
 I am recognised as a leading lawyer in the field of advertising and brand reputation in legal directories such as Chambers and Legal 500.

 Outside of work, I live in St Albans and spend most of my time being a chauffeur to my twin sons and generally running around after them.